 The district's stormwater network is generally aged.
 With higher intensity rain events, some parts of the network do not meet their intended level of service resulting in overflows.
 Increasing the level of service to contain greater stormwater flow rates and volumes will involve significant investment in network capacity upgrade and development, and will be a major decision for Council and the community to consider.
-The LTP 2018 Consultation Document includes a decision that needs to be made on the funding and timing of this and other stormwater improvements.
-It is likely that improvements will be implemented in a staged fashion (short to long term), with environmental outcomes progressively enhanced.
+The LTP 2018 Consultation Document included a decision on the funding and timing of this and other stormwater improvements.